The Atheist Bible, CC-BY Fabian M. Suchanek

 Incapacitation

-The goal of incapacitation is to prevent the offender from committing another breach of the pact.
+The objective of incapacitation is to prevent the offender from committing another breach of the framework.
 In ancient times (and still in some modern jurisdictions), incapacitation could take the form of amputation or the death penalty.
 In most modern jurisdictions, incapacitation rather takes the form of prison sentences.

 Deterrence